Jason Nelson (musician)

-Bishop Jason Albert Nelson (born November 10, 1974) is an American urban contemporary gospel artist and musician.
+Jason Albert Nelson (born November 10, 1974) is an American urban contemporary gospel artist and musician.
 He started his music career, in 2005, with the release of, I Shall Live, by Jaelyn Son Records.
 His second album, Place of Worship, was released in 2008.
 The first album with a major label, Shifting the Atmosphere, with Verity Records, was released in 2012, and this charted on two Billboard charts The Billboard 200 and the Top Gospel Albums.
 His second album with a major label, Jesus Revealed, with RCA Inspiration, was released in 2015, which this charted on the two aforementioned charts.

 Early life

 Nelson was born on November 10, 1974, as Jason Aaron Nelson, in Baltimore, Maryland, to Bishop James D. Nelson Sr., who was the pastor at the Greater Bethlehem Temple Church from 1977 until 2007, and Sister Bessie, and he was born just moments after his twin brother Jonathan Nelson.
 He has an older brother, who is Reverend James D. Nelson Jr., and he has an older sister.